Tasa koreana

 Tasa koreana is a species of jumping spider that was first discovered in North Korea, after which it is named.
 It was subsequently found in China and Japan.
 A small spider, between 3.2 and 5 mm long, it lives on tree trunks and branches.
-The female was first described in 1981 by arachnologist Wanda Wesołowska.
-It has a dark brown or reddish-brown carapace, the upperside of the front part of its body, that has a dense covering of dense white hair.
+The female was first described in 1981 by the arachnologist Wanda Wesołowska.
+It has a dark brown or reddish-brown carapace, the upperside of the front part of its body, that has a dense covering of white hair.
 Behind this is a greyish-brown abdomen that has a pattern formed of dark brown and grey hairs.
 In some spiders these form chevrons; in others, they form stripes.
-The male is mainly dark brown, although some specimen have a grey-white abdomen, and has less hair.
+First described in 1987, the male is mainly dark brown and has less hair than the female, although some spiders have a grey-white abdomen.
 Its copulatory organs are very similar to the related Tasa davidi.
-The male's palpal tibia has a spike that has a serrated edge.
+The male's copulatory organ has a spike that has a serrated edge.
 The female has a distinctive accessory gland internally.
-Originally known as Pseudicius koreanus and variously renamed, it was first known by its current name in 2014.
+Originally described under the name Pseudicius koreanus, later authors transferred the species between several genera, and for a time male and female specimens were matched incorrectly.
+A 2014 revision linked the sexes and placed the species in the genus Tasa, which is the name generally used today.